msteffan/fundamentals/05_chapter/09_assessment.md

 [Next up: Chapter 6](../06_chapter/intro.md)

-> If any of you are interested in an additional challenge, try writing another function called `playTo(x)` that allows us to play Rock Paper Scissors until either the player or the computer has won `x` times.
+> If you are interested in an additional challenge, try writing another function called `playTo(x)` that allows us to play Rock Paper Scissors until either the player or the computer has won `x` times.
 Feel free to steal liberally from `playToFive()`.